matuzo/matuzoat/src/blog/the-dark-side-of-the-grid-part-2.md

   This is part 2 of 3 in a series of articles about CSS Grid layout and accessibility.
 teaser: >-
-  CSS Grid layout if powerful and and flexible.
-It's great for our development experience, but it may come at the cost of user experience and accessibility if we don’t use it responsibly.
+  CSS Grid layout if powerful and flexible, it's great for our development experience, but it may come at the cost of user experience and accessibility if we don’t use it responsibly.